Frequently Asked Questions

 What if I have an alcohol or drug concern?

-Substance Use Disorder Clinical (within UCF Student Health Service) offers support, counseling, assessment, and evaluation and referral services to UCF students who have issues around alcohol and other drug use, misuse, abuse, or addiction.
+Substance Use Disorder Clinic (within UCF Student Health Service) offers support, counseling, assessment, and evaluation and referral services to UCF students who have issues around alcohol and other drug use, misuse, abuse, or addiction.
 Please call 407.823.2924 for more information or to make an appointment with a licensed certified counselor.
 Also, Peer Educators at WHPS provides a wide variety of educational programs.
 Professional Health Educators, as well as peers, are available to assist students.
 WHPS provides needle free HIV/AIDS testing, pre and post test counseling and education.
 They can be contacted at 407.823.5457.